-- 1. Select Tools | Water Budget to display the Water Budget dialog box (Fig. 2.87). - Change the settings in the Time group as needed.
-PMWIN Pro calculates the water budget for the given stress period and time step. - 3.
-Click the Subregions button to use the Data Editor to define subregions for which a water budget is to be calculated.

-A subregion is indicated by a subregion number ranging from 0 to 50.
+- 1. Select Tools | Water Budget to display the Water Budget dialog box (Fig. 2.96). - 2.
+Change the settings in the Time group as needed.
+PM calculates the water budget for the given stress period and time step.
+If the flow simulation has more than one time step, you can select "Create time series of water budget" to calculate water budget terms of all stress periods and time steps. - 3.
+Modify the Output Options as needed. - 4.
+Click the Define Subregions button to use the Data Editor to define subregions for which a water budget is to be calculated. - A subregion is indicated by a subregion number ranging from 0 to 50.
 A subregion number must be assigned to each model cell.
 The number 0 indicates that a cell is not associated with any subregion.

-- 4. Once the desired subregions are defined in the Data Editor, select File | Leave Editor and save the changes. - 5.
+- 212 - 5.
+Once the desired subregions are defined in the Data Editor, select File | Leave Editor and save the changes. - 6.
 Click OK in the Water Budget dialog box to perform the water budget calculation.

-PMWIN Pro calculates and saves the flows in the file WATERBDG.DAT as shown in Table 2.10.
+PM saves the flows in the file WATERBDG.DAT as shown in Table 2.10.
+If "Create time series of water budget" is selected, the flow terms are saved in the file WATERBDG.CSV, which is saved in a "comma-separated value" format and can easily be imported into MS Excel or similar Spreadsheet applications.
 The unit of the flows is $[L^3T^{-1}]$.
 Flows are calculated for each subregion in each layer and each time step.
 Flows are considered IN, if they are entering a subregion.
 Flows between subregions are given in a Flow Matrix.
 The term HORIZ.
 EXCHANGE gives the flow rate horizontally across the boundary of a subregion.
 The term EXCHANGE (UPPER) gives the flow rate coming from (IN) or going to (OUT) to the upper adjacent layer.
 The term EXCHANGE (LOWER) gives the flow rate coming from (IN) or going to (OUT) to the lower adjacent layer.
 For example, consider EXCHANGE (LOWER) of REGION=1 and LAYER=1, the flow rate from the first layer to the second layer is 2.6107365E-03 m^3/s .
 The percent discrepancy is calculated by

-$$\frac{100 \cdot (IN - OUT)}{(IN + OUT)/2} \tag{2.73}$$
+$$\frac{100 \cdot (IN - OUT)}{(IN + OUT)/2} \tag{2.71}$$